Should I Buy Life Insurance With a Long-Term Care Rider?

 • Transferring (getting in and out of bed or a chair without assistance)

-Before the insurer will pay any benefits, you must show the impairment for 30, 60 or 90 days, which is known as the elimination period.
-Once the impairment has been certified, the insurance provider will begin to reimburse long-term care costs.
+Before the company will pay any benefits, you must show the impairment for 30, 60 or 90 days, which is known as the elimination period.
+Once the impairment has been certified, insurance will begin to reimburse long-term care costs.

 What does an LTC rider pay for?

-Typically, the combo LTC and life insurance policy will pay for services that help you perform ADLs.
-If you cannot complete ADLs, an LTC rider may pay for an at-home caregiver or admission to a long-term care facility.
+Typically, a combo LTC and life insurance policy will pay for services that help you with ADLs.
+For example, an LTC rider may pay for an at-home caregiver or admission to a long-term care facility.

 Long-term care rider benefits payouts

-An LTC rider will usually offer two payment methods: lump sum or monthly payment.
+An LTC rider usually offers two payment methods: lump sum or monthly.
 The simplest form is the lump-sum payment.
 In this case, once you receive the check from the insurance company, you can freely spend the funds on living or medical costs.

 Monthly payments or reimbursements can be slightly more work.
-With this payout plan, you would be reimbursed for the amount of money you spent on long-term care during the prior month.
-With this arrangement, it is crucial to keep accurate records of the long-term care costs you incurred and submit the receipts to your insurance company.
+With this payout plan, you would be reimbursed for what you spent on long-term care during the prior month.
+With this arrangement, keeping accurate records of your long-term care costs and submitting the receipts to your insurance company are crucial.

-You may be allowed to choose between these two options, but some insurers make the choice for you, so make sure you know what your options are before adding it to your policy.
+You may be given a choice, but some companies decide for you.
+So make sure you know your options before adding it to your policy.

 Find Cheap Life Insurance Quotes in Your Area